antrmarq/handshaker/README.md

 🧰 Built With Python and Selenium

-Feel free to submit issues, branch/copy this project or suggestions to improve the script!
+Feel free to submit issues, branch/copy this project, report bugs or give suggestions to improve the script!

 Make sure to leave a review and a rating!
 It helps me out!